Ethel Turner

-Ethel Turner (24 January 1870 – 8 April 1958) was an English-born Australian novelist and children's literature writer.
+Ethel Turner (24 January 1872 – 8 April 1958) was an English-born Australian novelist and children's literature writer.

 Life

 She was born Ethel Mary Burwell in Doncaster in England.
 Her father died when she was two, leaving her mother Sarah Jane Burwell with two daughters (Ethel and Lillian).
 A year later, Sarah Jane married Henry Turner, who was 20 years older and had six children of his own.
 Sarah Jane and Henry had a daughter, Rose.
 Henry Turner died suddenly, leaving Sarah Jane with nine children and little income.
 In 1879 Sarah Jane moved to Australia with Ethel, Lillian, and Rose; within the next two years she married Charles Cope and gave birth to his son Rex.

-Ethel Turner was educated at Paddington, New South Wales Public School and Sydney Girls High School—she was one of the school's original thirty-seven pupils.
+Turner was educated at Paddington, New South Wales Public School and Sydney Girls High School—she was one of the school's original thirty-seven pupils.

 She started her writing career at eighteen, founding the Parthenon, a journal for young people, with her sister Lillian.
 As 'Dame Durden' she wrote children's columns for the Illustrated Sydney News and later for the Australian Town and Country Journal.
 In 1891, the family moved to Inglewood (now known as Woodlands), a large house in Lindfield, now Killara, which was then out in the country.
 Woodlands still stands today in Werona Avenue and is where she wrote Seven Little Australians.

 In 1896 Ethel married Herbert Curlewis, a lawyer.
 After living in Mosman, they built their own house overlooking Middle Harbour.
-The house, Avenel, is where Ethel Turner spent the rest of her years.
+The house, Avenel, is where Turner spent the rest of her years.
 She survived her daughter Jean Curlewis, who died of tuberculosis, by 28 years.
 Jean was also a writer of children's books, although not as popular as her mother.
 Jean's works include The Ship That Never Set Sail, Drowning Maze, and Beach Beyond (1923).
 Her son Adrian was a barrister, captain in WW2 and a Changi and Thai-Burma Railway POW and later judge.

-Ethel Turner died at Mosman on 8 April 1958 at 85.
+Turner died at Mosman on 8 April 1958 at 85.
 She is buried at Macquarie Park Cemetery in Sydney's North.